USFWS/fwspp/README.md

 Step 4 - Wait...
 ----------------

-Querying many properties can take hours, particularly if they are relatively large.
+Querying many properties can take hours, particularly if they are relatively large or contain hundreds of thousands of records.
 Typically the best option is to set `fws_occ` off and running in the background (or overnight) and do something more productive with yourself...